Updated: Dec 31, 2022

 Click on "File" and go to "Create Disk Image".

-When you so, it will open a window like that below.
+When you do, a window like the one below will open.
 Select "Physical Drive".

 This will open another window asking you to select the source drive location.
 Here, I have selected "General USB Flash Disk".
 Yours may be slightly different.